asyncapi/simulator/README.md

 Run sample application with --gameProcessor or by specifying the corresponding asyncApi and scenario files.
 ```
-simulator --gameProcessor
 simulator -f game-processor/asyncapi.yaml -s game-processor/scenario.yaml
 ```

-### Scenario File

-Here with an id you name
-- Connect your asyncApi and scenario File.
-- Specify the parameters for each channel and have the options for them to be randomly generated.
-- Specify the payload you want to send.

-### AsyncApi File

- The file where the api you want to test is defined.
-By specifying the x-plot field under a channel will automatically make the channel available for sending requests.

-Cli
+### Cli

 ```
 Options:
   -v                     async-api performance tester cli version
-  -f, --filepath <type>  The filepath of a async-api specification yaml or json file
+  -f, --filepath <type>  The filepath of a async-api specification yaml or json asyncApiF
-  -s, --scenario <type>  The filepath of a scenario file.
+  -s, --scenario <type>  The filepath of a AsyncApi File defining a scenario based on the spec.
+  -b, --basedir <type>   The basePath from which relative paths are computed.
+                         Defaults to the directory where simulator.sh resides.
   -h, --help             display help for command

 ```

+### Supported Protocols

+- mqtt

+### AsyncApi File

+The file where the api you want to test is defined.
+By specifying the x-plot: {id} field under a channel will automatically make the channel available for sending requests.

+### Scenario File

+Here with the plot-{id} (where id is the same as the x-plot: {id} in the field you specified in the async api channel) field you:
+- Connect your asyncApi and scenario File.
+- Specify the parameters for each channel and have the options for them to be randomly generated.
+- Specify the payload you want to send.